KENYA: St. Joseph Allamano Honoured in Kenya, the Heart of the Consolata Missionaries

 Alongside the bishops, hundreds of priests: Consolata Missionaries, brothers, fathers, and sisters; other missionaries and diocesan priests, drawn from the four Metropolitan archdioceses in Kenya were also in attendance.

-Of significance the celebrants included the General Council of the Consolata missionaries led by Fr James Lengarin IMC, the Superior General, and other missionaries from across Africa, Europe, North America, Asia and South America, many of whom had worked alongside each other in Kenya, reuniting to celebrate their founder’s canonization.
+Of significance, the celebrants included the General Council of the Consolata missionaries led by Fr James Lengarin IMC, the Superior General, and other missionaries from across Africa, Europe, North America, Asia and South America, many of whom had worked alongside each other in Kenya, reuniting to celebrate their founder’s canonization.

 The historic Thanksgiving Mass on the historic papal grounds gathered thousands of the faithful in a powerful display of devotion with the congregation united in prayer, joyfully affirming the enduring mission of St. Allamano.